-In this lesson we use paper strips to help us solve fraction problems.
+In this session we use paper strips to help us solve fraction problems.

 - Use Copymaster One to produce paper strips with various divisions across the bottom.
-Be sure to cut the strips off at the beginning of the number line (0) and at the right end of the number line.
-Introduce the activity by saying that a new lolly company is producing liquorice straps with marks along the bottom.
-This is to make equal sharing of the straps between friends much easier.
-Here is a 12-mark strap.
-Ask, "How could these marks be used to find half of the strap?"
+Enlarge the copy to A3 size so the strips are easier to handle.
+Be sure that students cut the strips around the exact outside, and do not leave extra length.
+Introduce the activity by saying that a new company is producing fruit strips with cutting marks This modification is to make equal sharing of the strips between friends much easier.
+Here is a 12-mark strip.
+Ask, "How could these marks be used to find half of the strip?"

-- Set the students several problems to solve using the liquorice (paper) strips:
+- Set the students a few closed problems to solve using the fruit (paper) strips: